snjo/ClipboardTool/readme.md

 		Example: $Math$Round[2+(3/2)]
 		Output: 4

 If there's an error in the equation, an warning popup is shown.
-This can be disabled in Options
+This can be disabled in Options.

+The datatable used to process the equation only works with US notation, so any commas will be converted to periods.
+The result will be output with commas or period as decimal separator based on the region/culture setting in Options.
+By default it uses your Windows region setting.

 -----------------------------------------